NormanColoma/suggestion-react-search-input/README.md

 * **minLength(number):** Specifies the length of the text entered before starting making suggestions.
 By default the length is fixed to 1 character. **Optional**

 * **persistent(boolean):** Indicates whether component should behave as persistent one or not.
 By default is set to false.

+* **floatingLabel(boolean):** Specifies whether input should contains floating label rather than input placeholder.
+By default is set to false.

 ## About positioning and displaying